jumpinggoofballs/Squeak/README.md

 ## To Do:

-1. Logos and other assets
-2. Encrypt local database
+1. Encrypt local database
-3. Transmit images, avatars and files (encrypted)
+2. Transmit images, avatars and files (encrypted)